 However, if you focus too much on the reward, you may create a perverse incentive within your program.
-In other words, your employees may begin submitting referrals just to earn the prize instead of actually considering who might be a good fit for the position—you may see the quantity increase at the expense of quality.
+In other words, your employees may begin submitting referrals just to earn the prize instead of actually considering who might be a good fit for the position.
+You may see the quantity increase at the expense of quality.

 We do incentivize our referral program, but we see it as a thank you rather than a motivator.
 Employees receive a small bonus, but only after their referral has been hired and worked at BambooHR for a few months.
-Because the reward is minimal, and because we focus on making BambooHR a great place to work, our people are primarily motivated to refer others by two reasons: a desire to help their friends, and a desire to help the organization.
+Because the reward is minimal, and because we focus on making BambooHR a great place to work, our people are primarily motivated to refer others for two reasons: a desire to help their friends, and a desire to help the organization.

 Choose the Right Software

 As your organization grows, and more referrals come in, it becomes almost impossible to keep track of referrals manually.
-And allowing referrals to fall through the cracks of the hiring process can kill employees’ motivation to continue referring.
+Allowing referrals to fall through the cracks of the hiring process can impact employees’ motivation to continue referring.

-In fact, this is one area in which we are still perfecting our process.
+In fact, this is one area in which we’re still perfecting our process.
 While we have a place for employees to submit their referrals, one of our biggest challenges is following up afterward to let them know what happened with their referral.

 - Make sure your solution allows employees to see where their referrals are in the hiring process.

-- Choose software that is easy for employees to use and offers multiple options for how to submit a referral (like sharing job postings on social media, sending an email, directly submitting a resume, etc.)
+- Choose software that is easy for employees to use and offers multiple options for how to submit a referral (like sharing job postings on social media, sending an email, directly submitting a resume, etc.).

-In other words, you first need to get employees in the loop about how to submit referrals so they feel empowered to start, then you need to teach them how to recognize if someone is qualified or not so they can start submitting higher quality referrals.
+In other words, you first need to get employees in the loop about how to submit referrals so they feel empowered to start.
+Then you need to teach them how to recognize if someone is qualified or not so they can start submitting higher quality referrals.

 To educate us Bambooligans, our recruiting team presents from time to time at our monthly company-wide meetings.
 They present a list of open positions, remind everyone how to submit referrals, and direct employees to an internal “All Things Recruiting” webpage to learn more.
 On this page, our recruiters provide information to help us determine if a referral is qualified or not, including a list of the top reasons a referral may not be hired.